jrodal98/i3lock/README.md

-i3lock - improved screen locker
+i3lock with audio - improved screen locker with audio
 ===============================

+My fork of i3lock replaces the `-b` beep flag with the `-a` audio file flag, which allows you to specify an audio file that plays whenever an incorrect password is entered.

+My fork requires `mpg321` to work.
+It is almost certainly in your distro's repositories.

 [i3lock](https://i3wm.org/i3lock/)> is a simple screen locker like slock.
 After starting it, you will see a white screen (you can configure the color/an image).
 You can return to your screen by entering your password.